 top of page

-Alongside my interest in values in science, I also do work on philosophy and history of chemistry, and philosophy of climate science.
-My previous postdoc concerned the role of values in climate modelling.
-The project Values, Choices, and Uncertainties in Climate Modelling was a collaboration between philosophers at KTH Royal Institute of Technology and climate scientists at Stockholm University.
 My PhD research focussed on epistemic values in the development of periodic systems of chemical elements, including the system of the Russian chemist Dmitrii Mendeleev.
 The results of the research have been published in Philosophy of Science, Ambix, and Centaurus.
-I defended my PhD in the Department of History and Philosophy of Science at University of Cambridge in 2019.
+I earned a PhD in History and Philosophy of Science at the University of Cambridge in 2019.
+(Due to covid-19, I graduated in 2022.)

 Don't hesitate to drop me a line if you have any questions.
 My email is karoliina.pulkkinen [at] helsinki.fi